What is a Chapter 7?

 Chapter 7 works extremely well for individuals with limited disposable income or individuals that do not have non-exempt assets.
 Chapter 7 bankruptcy can be a great option for debtors with large amounts of “unsecured” debts such as credit cards and medical bills.

-Our Jacksonville bankruptcy attorneys’ fees for filing a simple personal chapter 7 begin at $1,250 and may increase from there depending on the complexity of the case and your individual financial circumstances.
-The Bankruptcy Court charges a filing fee of $306.
+Our Jacksonville bankruptcy attorneys’ fees for filing a simple personal chapter 7 begin at $1,500 and may increase from there depending on the complexity of the case and your individual financial circumstances.
+The Bankruptcy Court charges a filing fee of $335.
 In addition, all debtors are requited to complete a credit counseling course prior to filing the bankruptcy.
-The fee for the credit counseling course is approximately $40.
-We also recommend all clients obtain an updated credit report prior to filing a chapter 7 at a cost of $43.
+The fee for the credit counseling course is approximately $15.

 Can the Jacksonville Chapter 7 attorneys’ fee be paid in installments?

 Yes.
-With our new Quick 7 program, we can divide our services into pre-petition and post-petition bankruptcy services.
-First, the client signs a pre-petition engagement contract.
-We will charge a flat fee of $250 plus costs to counsel the client and file the chapter 7 case.
+With our new $0 down program, we can divide our services into pre-petition and post-petition bankruptcy services.
+First, the client signs a pre-petition engagement contract..
 Then, after the case is filed, the client executes a separate engagement contract to continue to employ the firm for post-petition bankruptcy services.
-The post-petition bankruptcy services are paid through monthly installments of $250 which are automatically withdrawn from the client’s bank account.
+The post-petition bankruptcy services are paid through monthly installments which are automatically withdrawn from the client’s bank account.